A neighborhood woven into the history

 Never consume and drive

 This one is absolute.
 If you're celebrating, take the subway, walk, or use a rideshare.
 Cannabis impairs driving, and Pride weekend is busy.
-If you'd rather not travel to the store at all, same-day delivery across Manhattan keeps you off the road entirely.
+If you'd rather not travel to the store at all, delivery across Manhattan keeps you off the road entirely.

 Shop LGBTQ-owned brands this Pride